Bluesky: Invitation-only open beta

 Bluesky was launched as an invitation-only iOS beta on 17 February 2023.
 In April 2023, it was released for Android.
 Soon after the launch of the Android app, the social network claimed about 50,000 users.
 Code for the app was made open source under the MIT license in May 2023, with some server software being dual-licensed with the Apache license.
 Bluesky garnered media attention soon after its launch due to its close association with Twitter and Dorsey.

 The social service attracted minority communities and subcultures, including black, artist, left-wing, transgender, sex worker, and furry communities, who benefited from the invitation system.
 These early communities are often credited for the platform's historically left-leaning culture and its implementation of robust community management and moderation features.
 Bluesky Social recognized the influence of these early adopters, with Bluesky COO Rose Wang stating that an early goal during the open beta period was to "develop and nurture a set of power users who can help evangelize and help us really tell [...] and reinforce the culture" established by these communities.

 On July 5, 2023, Bluesky Social announced it had raised $8 million in a seed funding round led by Neo.
 Bluesky Social pledged to use the funds to grow its team, manage operations, pay for infrastructure costs, and further develop the AT Protocol.
 The company also announced its conversion to a benefit corporation.

-In July 2023, Bluesky experienced a controversy after users discovered the social app did not prevent users from using racial slurs within their handles, as well as the removal of discriminatory slurs from the platform's list of flagged words.
-This led to a "posting strike" from users, in which users refused to use the app until Bluesky Social addressed the controversy.
+In July 2023, Bluesky experienced a controversy after users discovered the social app did not prevent users from using racial slurs within their handles, and had removed discriminatory slurs from the platform's list of flagged words.
+This led to a "posting strike" by users, in which users refused to use the app until Bluesky Social addressed the controversy.
 The controversy led to a public apology from Bluesky Social, an update to the platform's terms of service specifying a prohibition of conduct that "targets people based on their race, gender, religion, ethnicity, nationality, disability, or sexual orientation", and the establishment of a trust and safety team within the company.

 In December 2023, Bluesky Social announced a company logo to replace the previous use of a cloudy sky stock image, which was also used as the icon for the official app and website.
 This icon was a blue butterfly, inspired by existing users' usage of the butterfly emoji to indicate their handles on the service.